nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

 ## Introduction

-In this lab, you will send some HTTP traffic to your Ingress Controller and Cafe Application, and watch Nginx Ingress load balance the trafffic.
+In this lab, you will send some HTTP traffic to your Ingress Controller and Cafe Application, and watch NGINX Ingress load balance the trafffic.
 You will scale the application pods and Ingress Controller up and down, and watch what happens in realtime.

 ## Learning Objectives